12 Considerations for Responsible Data Science

 Integrate ethical decision making into your environment.

-- Recognize legal, professional, and ethical issues surround your work - See Weapons of Math Destruction (O’Neil 2017)
+- Recognize legal, professional, and ethical issues surround your work.

 - Ask Questions of Peers, Managers, Mentors, and Experts to get guidance.

-- Document your sources and approach: assumptions, data, code, and references. - Use Literate Programming.
-Quarto(Posit 2022)
+- Document your sources and approach: assumptions, data, code, and references.
+Use Quarto.

 - Create reproducible analysis and solicit appropriate reviews and feedback.